qiqi-lu/napari-fluoresfm/README.md

 This is a `napari` plugin developed for using FluoResFM model in napari.
 FluoresFM is a deep learning-based foundation model for multi-task cross-distribution restoration of fluorescence microscopic images.
+The original code for FluoResFM algortihm is publicly accessable at https://github.com/qiqi-lu/FluoResFM.

 FluoResFM's `napari` plugin is in early satge, therefore I highly encourage any feedback and suggestions.